configcat/mcp-server/README.md

 # ConfigCat MCP Server

-A Model Context Protocol (MCP) server that provides access to ConfigCat's public management API for feature flag and configuration management.
+A Model Context Protocol (MCP) server that provides access to [ConfigCat's public management API](https://api.configcat.com/docs/) for feature flag and configuration management.

 ## Features

-- **Resources**: Access ConfigCat products and configurations as MCP resources
-- **Tools**: Complete set of tools for ConfigCat API operations including:
+- **Tools**: Complete set of tools for ConfigCat's public management API operations.
+You can Create, Read, Update and Delete any entities like Feature Flags, Configs, Environments or Products within ConfigCat.
-  - List products, configs, environments
-  - Manage feature flags (create, read, update, delete)
-  - Get detailed information about configurations
-- **Prompts**: Interactive prompts for feature flag management including:
-  - Feature flag creation wizard
-  - Best practices guidance
-  - Troubleshooting assistance

 ## Setup